Title: Army Cook, World War I, Killed in Action

 In April 1918, James was on leave in Paris, when he and his friends were in a boating accident on the River Seine and they all drowned.
 He was, nonetheless, part of the reason why the American Expeditionary Forces were able to complete their mission in the Great War.

 A few weeks later, Frank was in France with a machine gun battalion and lost a lung after being mustard-gassed.
-He survived the war and, years later, he named his only son after his younger brother.
-James is mentioned on the gravestone at Mount Moriah beneath his sister Rachel (incorrectly listing his age as 29).
+He was fortunate to have survived the war.
+Years later, he named his only son after his younger brother.

 Support the Friends of Mount Moriah